mrouillard/RaspiOledMonitor/README.md

     sudo pip3 install adafruit-circuitpython-ssd1306
     ```

-    I replaced the shell command to extract the system load, as my PI is with FR_fr locale, and the decimal separator is a comma.
+    My PI is with FR_fr locale, hence the decimal separator is a comma.
 Thus the awk command was mixed up.
-And rather than fixing it (tried 5 minutes and failed), I changed to read the system load from /proc/loadavg.
+And rather than fixing it (I tried for 5 minutes and failed), I replaced the shell command which extracted the system load from `top` to instead read the value from /proc/loadavg.

     The display will be refreshed every 1 second.